-In the Brecon Beacons National Park is the beautifully situated mountain of Pen y Fan.
+In the Brecon Beacons National Park in the UK is the beautifully situated mountain of Pen y Fan.
+I’ll give you 5 reasons to climb Pen Y Fan.

 Pen y Fan mountain is the highest peak in South Wales, at 886 metres above sea-level.
 It’s no wonder that many people from all over the world come to Wales to climb the terrain of Pen y Fan.